Affiliate links on Android Authority may earn us a commission. Learn more.

 To retrieve lost files on Android, you can use a few different methods to recover your lost files, from simply checking the recycle bin, checking your cloud backups, using recovery apps for PC or Android, and even contacting the developer.
 However, it's important to remember that there is no guarantee of retrieving lost Android files.

 Stop using your phone and put it in Airplane mode

-The most important thing to know about Android data recovery is that you should stop using your phone as soon as possible.
-This will give you the best chance of getting your file back if it is really lost.
+Before you do anything else, the most important thing to know about Android data recovery is that you should stop using your phone as soon as possible.
+This will give you the best chance of getting your file back if it is lost.

-You see, when you delete a file, the data actually isn’t gone at all.
-All that happens, is that Android marks the space where the information is stored as “empty.”
-That means you won’t be able to find the file, and it means Android will treat it as missing.
-That also means that the slots that once contained that data are marked as okay to write over, should space be needed by new files.
-It’s only when this happens that the data actually becomes lost and you can’t get it back.
+When you delete a file, the data isn’t actually deleted from your device’s flash memory.
+Android just marks the space where the information is stored as “empty.”
+That means you won’t find the file, and Android will treat it as missing.
+It also means the slots that once contained that data are marked as ready to write over, should new files need space.
+Only when this happens, does the data really become lost, and you can’t get it back.

-And this is why it is so important that you stop using your phone and certainly stop taking new photos or installing new apps.
-In fact, I would highly recommend that you actually put your phone on airplane mode: this way you will prevent it from downloading emails, WhatsApp photos, and updates.
+This is why it is so important that you stop using your phone and stop taking new photos or installing new apps.
+We would highly recommend that you put your phone in airplane mode.
+This way, you will prevent it from downloading emails, WhatsApp photos, and updates.

-Other apps also have this option, such as the popular file manager ES File Explorer.
-Whichever app you used to delete the file, check thoroughly to see if it has a recycle bin!
+Other apps also have this option, especially popular file manager apps.
+Whichever app you used to delete the file, check thoroughly to see if it has a recycle bin.

 Of course, many other apps such as Gmail will also store your files on the cloud by default.